-As shown in Figure 22, each tenule narrows and then bifurcates near the apex, supporting a very thin membrane at its end.
-Recently Kesel, Martin, and Seidl (2003, 2004) studied the tenae and tenules of the salticid Evarcha arcuata.
+As shown in Figure 30, each tenule narrows and then bifurcates near the apex, supporting a very thin membrane at its end.
+Recently Kesel, Martin, and Seidl (2003, 2004) studied the tenae and tenules of the salticid Evarcha arcuata (Clerck 1757).
 Their more recent publication (2004) contains updated numbers that will be cited here.
 By means of atomic force microscopy (AFM), they measured an average adhesive force (pull-off force) of ~41 nN per tenule.
-Related measurements, approximations, and calculations are summarized in Figure 24, with a comparison to Phidippus audax.
+Related measurements, approximations, and calculations, based on the theoretical scaling effect described in Figure 31, are presented with a comparison of Evarcha arcuata to the much larger Phidippus audax, in Table 1.